uiocompcat/HyDGL/doc/source/index.rst

-Welcome to the nbo2graph documentation!
+Welcome to the HyDGL documentation!
 ===================================

-`nbo2graph <https://github.com/hkneiding/nbo2graph>`_ is a Python library to generate descriptive graphs based on quantum chemistry data ready for use in Graph Neural Networks.
+`HyDGL <https://github.com/hkneiding/HyDGL>`_ is a Python library to generate descriptive graphs based on quantum chemistry data ready for use in Graph Neural Networks.
 In particular it provides the following features:

 - adaptable generation of graph representations based on quantum chemistry data